Medicinal Mushrooms for Dogs & Horses

-Adaptor EQ: Formulated to support the HPA Axis with two adaptogenic mushrooms: Reishi and Cordyceps.
+Adaptor EQ: Helps support the HPA Axis with two adaptogenic mushrooms, Reishi and Cordyceps.
 It provides green-lipped mussel, which provides chondroitin sulfate, glucosamine, and the glycosaminoglycans (GAGs).
-Also contains the super antioxidant astaxanthin and provides important circulatory support from Capros, a patented extract of Indian gooseberry (or amalaki), long revered in Ayurvedic medicine.
+Also contains the antioxidant benefits of astaxanthin and provides circulatory support from a patented extract of Indian gooseberry (or amalaki), long revered in Ayurvedic medicine.

 Optimum GI: Provides gastrointestinal and ulcer support with vitamins, antioxidants, minerals, essential fatty acids, and highly digestible protein for whole horse health.
 Apple pectin (pharmaceutical grade) – helps stabilize mucous in the glandular region of the stomach.
 Sunflower lecithin (non GMO) supports membrane barriers of the gastrointestinal mucosa.
 Lion’s Mane (Hericium erinaceus) provides polysaccharides (with beta-D-glucans) for immune support and may assist in reducing gastric damage.

 Star Power EQ: Supports the endurance and stamina of horses by supporting: the production of ATP, burning fat for energy, oxidative stress in muscles, muscle glycogen stores, mental focus, homeostasis, the immune system, and mucosal GI tract protection.